Caffeine & Performance: Benefits, Dosing & Timing for Athletes

 Endurance Exercise

-Caffeine's most robust benefits are seen in endurance activities lasting longer than 5 minutes.
-Meta-analyses consistently show improvements of 2-4% in time-trial performance and time to exhaustion.
+Caffeine tends to have its clearest performance benefits in endurance activities lasting longer than a few minutes.
+Meta-analyses report modest but meaningful improvements in time-trial performance and time to exhaustion.

 Specific benefits for endurance athletes: